 Rev. Sadie Woolford is a published writer, minister, and pastoral counselor and is associate pastor at St. John the Evangelist Baptist Church of Columbia, Maryland, which she cofounded in 1971.
 She is also a film producer and is the executive producer of the multi-award-winning 2018 experimental short Generation, based on her life growing up in the rural south in the '30s, '40s, and '50s, and associate producer of the 2020 critically acclaimed short Interrupted: Prologue to a Mem-Noir about the history of anti-Blackness in America.
 She is a recipient of a 2021 Maryland State Arts Council Creativity Grant for her upcoming documentary short.
 For nearly 10 years, Rev. Woolford has been a member of the Board of the Howard County Foundation for Black Educational and Cultural Achievement, where she serves as chaplain.
 She is retired from the U. S. federal government as a social insurance policy specialist and also served as a social insurance systems analyst.

-To book Rev. Sadie Woolford for a speech, sermon, or reading, write us at firstname.lastname@example.org or fill out the form at the end of the webpage.
+To book Rev. Sadie Woolford for a speech, sermon, or reading or a bereavement seminar, write us at email@example.com or fill out the form at the end of the webpage.
 Rev. Woolford's artist bio also appears below.

 ABOUT REV. WOOLFORD'S WRITING